covanalytics/home_temperature/README.md

 # home_temperature
-Brief analysis of survey responses about prefered daytime and nightime home temperatures
+Brief analysis of survey responses about preferred daytime and nightime home temperatures